§ Precision, Recall, and all that.

 - We begin by defining precision , which is the fraction of P that was correct: ∣P∩A∣/∣P∣.
 Probabilistically, this can be seen as

-. - Simlarly, we define recall as the fraction of
+P(actual|predicted). - Simlarly, we define recall as the fraction of

-. - Let us now change the setting a little bit, where we swap the set P for a \emph{sequence} over the full universe of lemmas A.
+A that was correctly predicted: ∣P∩A∣/∣A∣.
+Probabilistically, this is P(predicted|actual). - Let us now change the setting a little bit, where we swap the set P for a \emph{sequence} over the full universe of lemmas A.

 - We can get a set by truncating P at some threshold.
 So we will define

-to be the precision of the set P[:k]. - We note that recall as a function of k,
+precision@k to be the precision of the set P[:k]. - We note that recall as a function of k,

-is non-decreasing.
+recall@k is non-decreasing.
 As we see more predictions, we can only get more actually useful things.
 See that recall has a fixed denominator (the size of the number of actually useful things). - Since

-, we map to the smallest k (smallest number of items we need to take from the ranking) to get that level of recall. - This lets us define a precision-recall function, where
+recall@k is non-decreasing, we can build an inverse, k@recall(r).
+For a given level of recall r, we map to the smallest k (smallest number of items we need to take from the ranking) to get that level of recall. - This lets us define a precision-recall function, where

-precision@recall(r) = precision@k(k@recall(r))
+precision@recall(r) = precision@k(k@recall(r)).

 § Precision, Recall formulae